TheFive/osmbc/README.md

 ## Status

 The system is active used since Wochennotiz 272 in September 2015.

-The running instance for the editors is: https://thefive.sabic.uberspace.de/osmbc.html.
+The running instance for the editors is: https://thefive.sabic.uberspace.de/osmbc.html For tests, use the development instance: http://thefive.sabic.uberspace.de/devosmbc/osmbc.html

 ## Next Steps & Progress